fingerprintjs/fingerprintjs/README.md

 Unit tests are in `specs/specs.js`

-`npm test` to launch the tests, it requires phanomjs install
+`npm test` to launch the tests, it requires phantomjs install

 To run the tests in the browser, launch `spec_runner.html`